Nut Free Granola Bars (no bake!)

 This post may contain affiliate links.
 Please read our disclosure policy.

 Nut-free granola bars are the perfect treat to pack for a work or school snack.
-They are sweetened naturally with dates and a little maple syrup for a healthy alternative to store-bought granola bars.
+They are sweetened naturally with dates and a little maple syrup for a tasty alternative to store-bought granola bars.

 Quick Tip